List of Drawn Together characters: The Sockbats

 The Sockbats are Wooldoor's people, who were largely wiped out in a holocaust by the Sweetcakes, who took to eating the Sockbats in the midst of a famine and ever since have been obsessed with cooking and eating Sockbats.
 Since that time, the ones who survived have become proficient in making pornography, creating the popular Sockbats Gone Wild video series.
 It is unknown how many Sockbats are still around, but all of Wooldoor's immediate family seem to be deceased.
 Often, as a joke, Sockbats will be inserted into the backgrounds of certain scenes (usually those taking place away from the house) as extras.
-Several were in attendance at "The Drawn Together Clip Show".